A word that is resisted or feared by many, because it implies restraint. Budgeting appears to tell you “NO, you can’t do that” right out the gates.

 Having all of your debt information in one place is super helpful.
 You can reference in a pinch, and update as necessary.

-OK, now that we’ve addressed the different categories of budgeting, let’s talk about one of my favorite concepts of all times: sinking funds.
+OK, now that we’ve addressed the different categories of budgeting, let’s talk about one of my favorite concepts of all time: sinking funds.

-A sinking fund is money that is set aside for a known future expense.
+A sinking fund is a money that you set aside for a known future expense.
 Let’s talk through some examples.
-You have a car insurance payment every 6 months.
-You celebrate your family’s birthdays every year.
-You have annual memberships to museums, Costco, Amazon, etc. These are all things that I recommend saving for on a MONTHLY basis.
+You have a car insurance payment every 6 months, you celebrate your family’s birthdays every year, you have annual memberships to museums, Costco, Amazon, etc. These are all things that I recommend saving for on a MONTHLY basis.

 Here are the different sinking funds we send money to on a monthly basis: